-The Programs/outreach ministries of CVBC are: Sunday School, Childrens Ministry (includes Childrens Church, AWANA and VBS), Music, and WinGS (Women in God’s Service), Men’s Fellowship and Youth.
+The Programs/outreach ministries of CVBC are: Sunday School, Children’s Ministry (includes Children’s Church, AWANA and VBS), Music, and WinGS (Women in God’s Service), included ladies Ministry, Fall Fest and other service projects, Men’s Fellowship and Care Groups.

 (1) Sunday School (SS): This shall be the basic organization for the Bible teaching program.
 Its tasks shall be to teach the Biblical revelation, reach persons for Christ and church membership.

 The Sunday School shall be organized by departments and/or classes as appropriate for all ages, and shall be conducted under the direction of the Sunday School director or co-directors elected by the church.
 The SS provides scriptural based teaching for the ongoing education of church members regarding the work of the church and denomination.

 (2) Children’s Ministry (Not part of SS Program): Umbrella organization supported by the Children’s Ministry Committee to coordinate and oversee the Children’s Church, AWANAS and Vacation Bible School programs.

 - Children’s Church: Divided into three age groups held during the morning worship service:

 - Infants and Toddlers (provide safety and child care as well as age-appropriate Bible truths being taught through play, reading, simple crafts, and music).